Job Search Masterclass Finding and Evaluating Opportunities

 Will a real company ever send me a check to buy my own office equipment?

-No. This is a very common "fake check" scam.
+No. This is a classic "fake check" scam.
 A real employer will either ship the equipment to you or have a secure internal system for paying for expenses.
 They will never ask you to deposit a check and then send money to a specific "seller" for equipment.

 Focus on what truly matters.